Alireza-Dezfoolian/brian.github.com/_posts/2011-11-06-there-is-only-one-playbook.md

 All of that would make Playbook worthwhile and noteworthy, but it's not what makes it special.
 It's the tone and spirit in which it is written.
 The people of politics — advocates, politicians, staff, and the journalists who cover them — are all treated equally and with respect.
 The reporting is fair, the sources balanced, and the benefit of the doubt given.
 It's remarkably close to the world of Sorkin's _The West Wing_, a place where public service is noble and the people in it are [fundamentally decent and patriotic](/2008/09/26/don-t-call-them-worthless/).
 It also reminds me of [Tim Russert](/2008/06/22/sundays-without-tim/).

-The political world becomes a small town in Allen's hands.
-It the midst of wars, debates, and campaigns, births and birthdays are celebrated, anniversaries marked, engagements announced (with on-the-scene reporting), and weddings detailed.
+In Playbook, the political world becomes a small town.
+Births and birthdays are celebrated, anniversaries marked, engagements announced (with on-the-scene reporting), and weddings detailed.
 Tales of children's athletic accomplishments are told next to the latest polls.
 It's like the morning radio commentaries on [Northern Exposure][ne].

 There's a healthy sense of perspective that runs through Playbook.
 We're all in this together.
 No one is on top for long.
 People matter above everything else, so be kind.